 Are Mosquito Traps Efficient?

-Commercially built mosquito traps are known to be quite effective based on a number of aspects.
+Commercially built mosquito traps are known to be quite effective mosquito repellents based on a number of aspects.

 These cues exist in a number of forms:

 Mosquitoes will detect higher levels of carbon dioxide concentrations in the environment while seeking hosts for blood feeding.
-All species of mosquitoes are attracted to these carbon dioxide-baited traps.
+The carbon dioxide-baited traps are a mosquito magnet.

 Lactic acid is a compound that is commonly found in sweat after exercise or after consuming a meal that is high in sodium or potassium.